|

 ballads weren’t the only thing I was writing.

-David Foster was brought in to produce our first album for Warner Bros.
-[Chicago
+brought in to produce our first album for Warner Bros. [

 albums.